 We are always inspired by the light in LA. its a chemical yellow that does not exist in any other city in the world. the light screams, “Try Me”.

 What else is happening next in 1955’s world?

 Shows in san francisco, small US west cost tour, new single coming out soon called ‘Morning Song’.

-Hi guys, welcome to VENTS!
+Hi Tony, welcome to VENTS!
 How have you been?
-Hey there!
-Doing great, Livin’ the …
+Great!
+So happy to be with …